rombau/osext2/README.md

 ## Development with Visual Studio Code

-For testing the extension `Karma Test Explorer for Angular, Jasmine, and Mocha` from Lucas Ononiwu is used.
-You need the following entries in your `settings.json` in order to debug your tests:
+Basic formatter configuration and settings for `Karma Test Explorer for Angular, Jasmine, and Mocha` from Lucas Ononiwu are provided in `.vscode/settings.json`.

+In order to apply formatting rules on every change the following additional user settings are recommended:
 <pre>
-	"karmaTestExplorer.projectType": "karma",
-	"karmaTestExplorer.debuggerConfig": {
-		"name": "Debug tests",
-		"type": "chrome",
-		"request": "attach",
-		"port": 9222,
-		"browserAttachLocation": "workspace",
-		"address": "localhost",
-		"timeout": 60000,
-		"pathMapping": {
-			"/": "${workspaceRoot}",
-			"/base/": "${workspaceRoot}/"
-		}
-	}
+	"files.autoSave": "onFocusChange",
+	"editor.insertSpaces": false,
+	"editor.formatOnSave": true,
 </pre>

 ### Node and Gulp tools